 The cafe is part of the recent revitalization of downtown Cairo.
 And Eish & Malh (Arabic for bread and salt) is brilliant for an afternoon espresso and thin crust pizza.

-It’s also an example of how a grey downtown space is given new life.
+It’s also an example of how a grey downtown space was given new life.

 Eish & Malh regularly hosts fun events like Dinner & Oud that make it a great spot to catch some traditional music.
 There’s also Brunch & Jazz for a laidback weekend vibe.
-Check their Facebook page for upcoming events – especially around popular holidays and Ramadan.
+Check their Facebook page for upcoming events.